0xAX/linux-insides/Booting/linux-bootstrap-2.md

 From the previous part, we know that the kernel setup code is still running in [real mode](https://en.wikipedia.org/wiki/Real_mode).
 Its primary task is to move the processor first into [protected mode](https://en.wikipedia.org/wiki/Protected_mode), and then into [long mode](https://en.wikipedia.org/wiki/Long_mode).
 Almost all of the C code we will see in the next chapters exists for this purpose - to prepare and complete these transitions.

-In this part, we’ll keep digging through the kernel’s setup code and cover:
+In this part, we'll keep digging through the kernel's setup code and cover:

 - What protected mode is on x86 processors
 - Setup of early [heap](https://en.wikipedia.org/wiki/Memory_management#HEAP) and console